A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Proposed Model

 \section{Proposed Model}

-The pipeline proposed in this work consists of multiple steps that goes from the input video, as a sequence of RGB frames, to the predicted output class.
-First, the RGB images have their key-points extracted by a pose and hands model forming a skeleton of the person performing the sign.
-The sequence of skeletons is then passed to the Transformer encoder to predict the embedding of the sequence and, finally, a classification model will make the class prediction.
-The classification as the last step is necessary to perform few-shot learning.
-The architecture overview can be seen in Figure \ref{fig:big_picture} and each step of the pipeline will be seen in this Section.
+The proposed pipeline goes from an input video, represented as a sequence of RGB frames, to a predicted output class.
+First, key-points are extracted from the RGB images by a pose-and-hands model, forming a skeleton of the person performing the sign.
+The skeleton sequence is passed to the Transformer encoder, which produces an embedding of the whole sequence; finally, a few-shot classification rule predicts the class.
+An overview is shown in Figure~\ref{fig:big_picture}.